 Stainless steel cookware is non-reactive and so you will not get the same “leeching” as you do with reactive materials such as aluminum.

 This guide will show you how to cook with stainless steel

-When you have heated up the pan and the oil on adding the food (lets say a nice juicy rump steak) the hot oil sears the steak, this is done at the temperature that is well above the boiling point of water and so steam escapes from the super heated steak surface.
-This forces the steak to lift off the surface so that nothing is actually touching and opportunity for chemical bonding to occurs is eliminated.
+When you have heated up the pan and the oil on adding the food (let’s say a nice juicy rump steak) the hot oil sears the steak, this is done at the temperature that is well above the boiling point of water and so steam escapes from the superheated steak surface.
+This forces the steak to lift off the surface so that nothing is actually touching and the opportunity for chemical bonding to occurs is eliminated.

-This browning will take place at about 285F and is known as the maillard reaction .
-This is the same reaction that is used to caramelize food and gives you those delicious flavours that you get with roast meats
+This browning will take place at about 285F and is known as the Maillard reaction .
+This is the same reaction that is used to caramelize food and gives you those delicious flavors that you get with roast meats

 Make sure the food surface is dry and not too cold – It is a good idea to let food warm up to room temperature if possible before cooking it as well as making sure that it is dry from any liquid as both of these factors will cool the oil down and potentially cause sticking.